Lakers–Suns rivalry: The 1990s and Early 2000s

 After the Suns failed to return to the conference finals the following two seasons afterward, they decided they needed a big-time splash in their name with a trade.
-In their first season moving out of the Veterans Memorial Coliseum and into America West Arena (now known as the Footprint Center), Phoenix made the bold move to trade All-Star guard Jeff Hornacek and forwards Andrew Lang and Tim Perry to the Philadelphia 76ers for a superstar caliber power forward named Charles Barkley.
+In their first season moving out of the Veterans Memorial Coliseum and into America West Arena (now known as the Mortgage Matchup Center), Phoenix made the bold move to trade All-Star guard Jeff Hornacek and forwards Andrew Lang and Tim Perry to the Philadelphia 76ers for a superstar caliber power forward named Charles Barkley.
 With Barkley on the team alongside champion guard Danny Ainge and rookies Richard Dumas and Oliver Miller, the Suns saw immediate results with what was their best season yet at the time with a 62–20 regular season record for the best record in the NBA for the 1992–93 season, with Barkley being the Suns' first ever MVP winner.
 By contrast, the Lakers were trying to stay competitive without Magic Johnson around, but were severely reeling without his presence to the point where they fired Mike Dunleavy Sr. and replaced him with Randy Pfund after their first season without Magic.
 At the end of Pfund's first season with the Lakers, they had their worst season since the 1974–75 season, though they still barely qualified for the 1993 NBA playoffs despite their 39–43 record.
 While the Lakers were expected to have trouble with the Suns in the first round for a change of pace, the Lakers (now being led by James Worthy, A.C.
 Green, and Vlade Divac alongside surprise performances by Sedale Threatt) managed to stun the city of Phoenix by stealing the first two games of the series against the Suns at America West Arena, being one win away from being the first No. 8 seed to upset a No. 1 seed in the NBA.
 After the end of Game 2, coach Westphal made a bold guarantee during the postgame Q&A to the media.

 We're down 0–2 and I know the next question is, 'are you guys dead?'
 No, we're going to win the series.
 We're going to win one [on] Tuesday, then the next game's Thursday, we'll win there, and we'll come back home and we'll win the series on Sunday.
 And everybody will be saying what a great series it was.